HortonworksUniversity/Security_Labs/README.md

 - In Ambari follow steps below:
   - On top right of page, click "Manage Ambari"
     - under 'Views': Navigate to Hive > Hive > Under 'Permissions' grant sales1 access to Hive view
-    - similarly you can give sales access to Files view
+    - similarly you can give sales1 access to Files view
+    - similarly you can give others users access to various views

 - At this point, you should be able to login to Ambari as sales1 user and navigate to the views

+- Test access as different users (hadoopadmin, sales1, hr1 etc).
+You can create Ranger policies as needed to grant access to particular groups to  particular resources

 -----------------